ospray/hdospray/doc/compilation.md

 ## Compiling OSPRay on Linux/MacOS

 You can use the distributed binaries of OSPRay or build it yourself.
 We recommend using the OSPRay superbuild system according the instructions listed on [github](https://github.com/ospray/OSPRay).
 Make sure that TBB is the same used by USD.
 You can force using system TBB using the superbuild by going to `<OSPRAY_BUILD_DIR>`, and setting the cmake variable `DOWNLOAD_TBB` to OFF.
+GPU Support needs to be manually enabled, see OSPRay docs.

 ## Compiling OSPRay for Hydra on Linux/MacOS